About Birding Ecotours

-- We paid money towards the Avian Demography Unit each month in earlier years. http://www.adu.uct.ac.za/
+- We paid money towards the Avian Demography Unit each month in earlier years.

-- We paid for a local Uganda birding guide about US$600 for his flight to England so he could drum up more business at the British Birdfair to continue supporting his family – he was going through a tough time as he had just lost his wife in a freak accident.
+- We paid a local Uganda birding guide about $600 for his flight to England so he could drum up more business at the British Birdfair to continue supporting his family – he was going through a tough time as he had just lost his wife in a freak accident.

-- We make an annual donation to Wader Quest, which aids in the conservation of many wader species worldwide. http://www.waderquest.net/
+- We make an annual donation to Wader Quest, which aids in the conservation of many wader species worldwide.

 We also aim to offset our carbon footprint by donating to NGOs that plant native trees in areas that need reforestation (where destruction of bird habitats is a problem).
 Previously we have paid for tree planting in South Africa and are looking to do similar with a contact in Ecuador.
 We now also donate to the World Land Trust and we encourage you to do the same to help offset your carbon footprint.
 We are now looking to donate to Critically Endangered Cherry-throated Tanager conservation in Brazil; habitat restoration for this species also offsets carbon.

 Various members of the team also give a great deal of their time as volunteers – for example, Chris heads up the South African official BirdLife South Africa bird checklist, which takes many hours each year.
 Dylan and Dom both serve on the South African Rarities Committee adjudicating rarity submissions.
 Dom donates time and expertise to seabird conservation projects with BirdLife South Africa’s Seabird Division, aiming to reduce seabird mortality from longline fisheries.
 Many of our guides also take part in citizen science projects such as the South African Bird Atlas Project and Coordinated Waterbird Counts, which aim to increase our understanding and distribution of southern African bird species.